james-gonzalez/google-home-streamer/README.md

 .venv/bin/pytest
 ```

+### Health Checks

+The service exposes health probes suitable for container orchestration:

+- `GET /health/live` validates the Zeroconf discovery thread and confirms the audio asset is readable.
+Failures here signal the container should be restarted.
+- `GET /health/ready` extends the checks above and ensures any active playback threads are still alive before the instance receives traffic.

 ### Running with a Container

 The application is published as a multi-platform container image to the GitHub Container Registry.